 SAFE is the ultimate tool for designing concrete floor and foundation systems.
-From framing layout all the way through to detail drawing production, SAFE integrates every aspect of the engineering design process in one easy and intuitive environment.
-SAFE provides unmatched benefits to the engineer with its truly unique combination of power, comprehensive capabilities, and ease-of-use.
+From framing layout to detail drawing production, SAFE integrates every aspect of the engineering design process in one easy and intuitive environment.
+SAFE provides unmatched productivity to the engineer with its truly unique combination of power, comprehensive capabilities, and ease-of-use.

 Laying out models is quick and efficient with the sophisticated drawing tools, or use one of the import options to bring in data from CAD, spreadsheet, or database programs.
 Slabs or foundations can be of any shape, and can include edges shaped with circular and spline curves.